 Even though Clay doesn’t even trade penny stocks, he decided to create this guide.
-One of his worst programs, very basic information provided as he has very little experience on this subject.
-If you really want to profit from penny stocks, it’s better to learn from experts such as Tim Sykes, Tim Grittani and Nate Michaud.
+One of his worst programs, very basic information provided as he has limited experience on this subject.
+If you really want to profit from penny stocks, it’s better to learn from experts such as Tim Sykes, Tim Grittani, and Nate Michaud.

 Options Trading Simplified & Trading Forex for Beginners